 Capital Gains Tax Rate

 The IRS taxes all capital gains.
 In general, it taxes short-term capital gains at a higher rate than long-term capital gains.

 The long-term rate was raised for higher-income taxpayers for the 2013 tax year to help pay for the Affordable Care Act.
 If you make more than $200,000 a year ($250,000 for married couples filing jointly, and $125,000 for married couples filing separately), ypu're taxed an extra 3.8% on the lesser of (a) investment income such as dividends and capital gains or (b) adjusted gross income that is above the threshold.
 This tax also applies to capital gains from selling a home, or other real estate for personal use, if your income was above the threshold, and your capital gains was greater than $250,000 (singles) or $500,000 (married couples).
 For more, see Obamacare Taxes.

-Short-term capital gains are taxed at your regular income tax rate.
-If the Bush tax cut is extended, then you don't have to pay taxes on long-term capital gains if you are in the 10% and 15% tax brackets.Even if you make more, you only have to pay a 15% tax.
-Therefore, it's usually better from a tax point of view to hold onto your investment for at least a year.
+Short-term capital gains tax rate - All short-term capital gains are taxed at your regular income tax rate.
+Therefore, it's usually better from a tax point of view to hold onto your investment for more than a year.